 The SNAP-IV Scale (named for the doctors Swanson, Nolan, and Pelham, who created it), for instance, can help parents assess a child's behavior throughout the day and detect patterns and problems with medication.
 (You can download the form for free from ADHD.net.
 The scale gauges the frequency of 90 physical symptoms and emotional behaviors at home and in the classroom.
 A doctor can evaluate any troubling patterns and adjust the dosage or switch to another stimulant (or class of drugs) to correct them.

-If you notice that your child becomes irritable and anxious at, say, 5 p.m. every day, for instance, his medication may be wearing off too soon.
+Adults can use the same patterns to detect problems with medication.
+If you notice that you becomes irritable and anxious at, say, 5 p.m. every day, for instance, your medication may be wearing off too soon.
 In this case, another dose might help.
 On the other hand, if anxiety and irritability occur a few hours after taking the medication, perhaps the dosage needs to be lowered.

 Similarly, drinks rich in ascorbic acid/vitamin C or citric acid (orange, grapefruit, and other drinks supplemented with vitamin C) may interfere with the absorption of Ritalin.
 Citric acid breaks down the medication before it has a chance to be absorbed by the body.
 As a result, some doctors recommend avoiding such drinks, as well as multivitamin supplements and high-vitamin cereals, an hour before and after taking the medication.
 Others disagree, claiming there's not enough citric acid in orange juice or fortified cereals to warrant passing them up.

-Some doctors insist that children on stimulants also avoid cold/sinus/hay fever medications that contain decongestants (antihistamines without decongestants are okay); over-the-counter or prescription weight control medications; steroids, taken orally or injected; and asthma medications containing albuterol or theophylline.
-All of these may give a child a mildly unpleasant "buzz."
+Some doctors insist that patients on stimulants also avoid cold/sinus/hay fever medications that contain decongestants (antihistamines without decongestants are okay); over-the-counter or prescription weight control medications; steroids, taken orally or injected; and asthma medications containing albuterol or theophylline.
+All of these may produce a mildly unpleasant "buzz."

 Carol Fitzgerald and her son, Gregory, now 14, have had many ups and downs in the nine years he's been on medication.
 But they both agree it's been worth the effort.
 "We've found something that enables my son to feel good about himself," she says.
 "That, to me, is the most important thing in the world you can do for your child."